nardienapratama/extra182/tutorials/2019-01-09-GitHubPages.md

 ![img](https://raw.githubusercontent.com/UI-FASILKOM-OS/extra182/master/SandBox/wahyuadt/ScreenShot/GitHub.png)

-Then you will recieve an account verification link via Email
+Then you will receive an account verification link via Email

 ### 2. Create a New Repository

 (Time Estimation : less than 10 minutes)

 If you already logged in, the GitHub home pages will display the list of your owned repository.
 Press the green New button on the top right